wanchunnie/PB-LKS/PBLKS/Trees/readme.md

 Run `python make_tree_plots.py` in terminal to create visualization of trees in our RandomForest model

-## How cna I interpret these trees?
+## How can I interpret these trees?
 Nodes in decision trees have following properties:
 ### criterion (Important):
 Orgnized in form like `{feature_name} <= {threshold}`